 J. Areas which cannot be seeded within the growing season shall be mulched for over-winter protection and the area should be seeded at the beginning of the growing season.

-Winter construction phase If an area is not stabilized with temporary or permanent measures by november 15, then the site must be protected with additional stabilization measures.
+If an area is not stabilized with temporary or permanent measures by november 15, then the site must be protected with

 A. Permanent stabilization consists of at least 90% vegetation, pavement/gravel base or riprap.